kclreflect/kclreflect.github.io/content/_index.md

 {{< figure src="/images/software/authenticate.png" >}}

-A user, or a gp on their behalf, navigates to the `reflect` web application in order to associate a unique ID for the patient (such as an NHS number) with the data collected from various devices, which they proceed to authorise via each device vendor's server.
+A user navigates to the `reflect` web application in order to associate a unique patient ID (such as an NHS number) with the data collected from various devices, which they proceed to authorise via each device vendor's server.

 **2. data storage**

 {{< figure src="/images/software/add.png" >}}

 When new data is collected by a patient's device, it is forwarded to the `reflect` servers.
-Here, the data is standardised to fhir, and stored in a [HAPI FHIR](https://hapifhir.io/) server.
+Here, the data is securely cached before being standardised to `fhir`, and then stored in a [HAPI FHIR](https://hapifhir.io/) server.

 **3. data retrieval**

 {{< figure src="/images/software/get.png" >}}

-Using the patient ID (collected separately), a third-party decision support system calls the `reflect` servers for the latest data available on a patient.
+Using a patient ID (collected separately), a third-party decision-support system calls the `reflect` servers for the latest data available on that patient.

 &nbsp;